-Advisor: Erin Harte, creativewritingclub@massasoit.edu
+Advisors: Erin Harte, x1975 and Laurel Santini, x1820 creativewritingclub@massasoit.edu

 Culinary/Hospitality Club

 This club is made up of Culinary Arts majors, Hospitality Management majors and students from the general population interested in food, hospitality, and other interrelated topics.
 This includes developmental food presentations, food and bake sales, food and hospitality related tours, field trips, and providing community services.